 There is only one very steep climb on the course, but the rest can be demoralizing.
 I have measured about 28,000 feet of climbing on the course.
+(Many others have measured as much as 36,000 feet.)
 No, the desert is not flat.
 I have used a 39/28 for the climbs and recommend it on Townes Pass.
 The desert wears you down.
 Some people bring a spare bike in the unlikely event of a major breakdown.
 Having a climbing bike and a flat land bike may also make sense.
 I just ride one bike and bring an extra set of wheels.
 You will want to carry a tube and a pump as far as Townes Pass, while your crew is leap-frogging you.
 At Townes Pass you can dump the pump but will need to put on lights.
 A simple LED rear light will last the night, and a 2.5 watt head light will work fine for all your night riding with a following vehicle except for descending Townes Pass.
 You want as much light power as you can get for the descent.
-I have used a 20-watt system for the descent, and I have used my 2.5-watt light.
+I have used a 20-watt system for the descent, and I have used my 2.5watt light.
 More watts are better if you can get it.